 Google welcomes people with disabilities.

-Bachelor's degree in Mechanical, Manufacturing, Electrical, Industrial Engineering, Mathematics and Statistics, or equivalent practical experience.
+Bachelor’s degree in Packaging Engineering, related Engineering or Science, or equivalent practical experience.

 Google's mission is to organize the world's information and make it universally accessible and useful.
 Our Devices & Services team combines the best of Google AI, Software, and Hardware to create radically helpful experiences for users.
 We research, design, and develop new technologies and hardware to make our user's interaction with computing faster, seamless, and more powerful.
 Whether finding new ways to capture and sense the world around us, advancing form factors, or improving interaction methods, the Devices & Services team is making people's lives better through technology.